luukfroling/Mechanica/content/replaced/Ch3_AnalyticalOrNumerical.md

 $$ m \lim_{\Delta t \rightarrow 0} \frac{v(t+\Delta t) - v(t)}{\Delta t} = F $$

-On a computer, we can not literally take the limit of $\Delta t$ to zero, but we can make $\Delta t$ very small.
+On a computer, we cannot literally take the limit of $\Delta t$ to zero, but we can make $\Delta t$ very small.
 If we do that, we can rewrite the difference equation (thus not taken the limit):

 $$ v(t+ \Delta t) = v(t) + \frac{F}{m}\Delta t $$